GoogleCloudPlatform/professional-services/tools/bq-queryplan-sankey/readme.md

 Next, to see the query plan in a Sankey digram, we need to download a job information file.
 You can use below command to get the query plan file for a given job id from BigQuery.
 The file needs to be copied into `bqshow` directory.

-Or, you  can try a sample bigquery plan, `sample.json` provided in `bqshow` directory.
+To use an example query plan, use `sample.json` provided in `bqshow` directory.

 ```bash
 cd [workspace dir]/bq-queryplan-sankey/bqshow